What is a PDF: Format Characteristics

 FAQ

-Yes, optimization techniques include reducing image resolution, compressing content, removing unnecessary elements, and enabling fast web view settings.
+- Yes, optimization techniques include reducing image resolution, compressing content, deleting pages from PDF, and enabling fast web view settings.

 What is a PDF: conclusion